Respecting Human Rights

 Prevention of Child and Forced Labor and Unreasonable Restrictions on Movements

-We use the RBA’s SAQ at Canon Group domestic and overseas production sites.
-Based on the survey responses, we confirm there is no evidence of child or forced labor or any unreasonable restrictions on workers’ movements on the site or while at work.
-In addition, we have confirmed that the Group companies do not retain original documents of employees’ personal ID documents through the SAQ.
+We use the RBA’s SAQ at Canon Group production sites in Japan and overseas.
+Based on the survey responses, we confirm that there is no evidence of child or forced labor or any unreasonable restrictions on workers’ movements on the site or while at work.
+In addition, to mitigate the risk of forced labor, we have confirmed through the SAQ that Group companies do not retain originals of employee personal ID documents or other personal documents, and that they have put regulations in place that clearly stipulate this.

 Respect for Human Rights in the Supply Chain